PetrKryslUCSD/HowToUseJuliaWithSublimeText3/How-to-use-Julia-with-Sublime-Text-3.md

 ### Customization of the Terminus package

 In the file
 `USER\Terminus.sublime-settings` I customize the Linux shell of the Windows Subsystem for Linux, which in my case is Ubuntu 18.04.
-I also set it to be the default shell to start by Terminus:
+I also set it to be the default shell to be started by Terminus:
 ```
 {
     // a list of available shells to execute